abinit/abinit/doc/tutorial/compilation.md

 !!! tip

-    Things are more complicated if you are a Mac-OsX user since Apple does not officially support Fortran so you will need to install gfortran either via [homebrew](https://brew.sh/) or [macport](https://www.macports.org/).
+    Things get more complicated if you are a Mac-OsX user as Apple does not officially support Fortran so you will need to install gfortran either via [homebrew](https://brew.sh/) or [macport](https://www.macports.org/).
     Alternatively, one can install gfortran using one of the standalone DMG installers provided by the [gfortran-for-macOS project](https://github.com/fxcoudert/gfortran-for-macOS/releases).
-    MaxOsX users need to install **make** via [Xcode](https://developer.apple.com/xcode/).
+    Note also that MaxOsX users will need to install **make** via [Xcode](https://developer.apple.com/xcode/).

 ## How to compile BLAS and LAPACK

 BLAS/LAPACK represents the workhorse of many scientific codes and an optimized implementation is crucial for achieving **good performance**.
-In principle this step can be skipped as any decent Linux distribution already provides pre-compiled versions but, as already mentioned in the introduction, we prefer to compile everything from source.
+In principle this step can be skipped as any decent Linux distribution already provides pre-compiled versions but, as already mentioned in the introduction, we are geeks and we prefer to compile everything from source.
 Moreover the compilation of BLAS/LAPACK represents an excellent exercise that gives us the opportunity to discuss some basic concepts that will reveal useful in other parts of this tutorial.